 As the victim of an accidental injury, you likely have the right to claim compensation from the parties at fault and their insurers.
 Upon investigating your claim, an attorney might conclude that the doctrine of negligence per se applies to your case.
 But regardless of that determination, an experienced lawyer can take the necessary steps to protect your rights and advocate for full compensation.

 Just don’t wait.
 You may have limited time to take legal action before your rights expire.
-To learn more about your options and whether negligence per se may apply to your claim, contact a skilled personal injury attorney in your area today for a free consultation.
+To learn more about your options and whether negligence per se may apply to your claim, contact a skilled personal injury attorney in Philadelphia today for a free consultation.